SonGorLick/GiveawayJoiner/README.md

  8. New display timer with fixes (now showing in 00:00:00 format)
  9. Translations changes and fixes
 10. Code optimizations and bugfixes for Linux compatibility
-11. New version Electron 2.x at the moment of app build
+11. Fresh Electron 2.x at the moment of app build

 To build own binaries: